 While this frequent flyer program has plenty of sweet spots, you should be aware that this card and program are geared to individuals who live on the West Coast or fly Alaska Airlines often.
 When you look at the airline’s route map, you can quickly see that Alaska Airlines doesn’t even service states like North Dakota, Iowa, Alabama and Arkansas.
 You could potentially use Alaska miles for flights with partners from these destinations, but your options will be more limited.

 How much are rewards worth?

-According to The Points Guy’s latest valuation (TPG), Alaska Airlines Mileage Plan miles are worth up to 1.8 cents each.
-That’s a fair bit more valuable than many other airlines’ loyalty rewards, including American Airlines AAdvantage miles, Delta SkyMiles and Southwest Rapid Rewards points.
-However, keep in mind that Alaska Airlines’ travel map may be more niche, so the actual value you’d receive from these miles may not be as valuable if you don’t frequently travel within the airline’s partner network.
+According to Bankrate’s latest point valuations, Alaska Airlines Mileage Plan miles are worth around 1.1 cents each on average.
+That falls short of many competing airlines’ estimated average rewards values, including Delta SkyMiles and Southwest Rapid Rewards points.
+Keep in mind also that Alaska Airlines’ travel map may be more niche, so the actual value you’d receive from these miles may not be as valuable if you don’t frequently travel within the airline’s partner network.

 Key cardholder perks

 The Alaska Airlines Visa Signature Card has some benefits worth noting, including some perks that can help you save big when you fly.
 Unfortunately, the Alaska Airlines Visa Signature Card doesn’t come with several of the usual airline card benefits like priority boarding or elite qualifying miles.